Due to the ongoing pandemic the Cifas office is currently closed to the public. Please follow the process below to make a DSAR.

 You can upload digital images or scanned versions of your proof of identity.
-If you are unable to do this please contact us here to discuss alternative options.

 The information that you provide to us as part of your DSAR will only be used for responding to your request, which includes verifying your identity, and any queries you may have following our response.
 We will retain the information you provide to us for up to six years in order to respond to any follow up queries.
 If we need further information from you in order to help us locate any data that we may be processing about you, we will contact you using the details you provide.

 Can I apply for a DSAR for my company?